HarperDB/documentation/docs/technical-details/reference/resource.md

 This will save the provided record or data to this resource.
 This will fully replace the existing record.
 Make sure to `await` this function to ensure it finishes execution within the surrounding transaction.

+### `create(record: object, context?: Resource|Context): Promise<void>`

+This will save the provided record, generating a new id for the record.
+Make sure to `await` this function to ensure it finishes execution within the surrounding transaction.

 ### `patch(recordUpdate: object, context?: Resource|Context): Promise<void>`
 ### `patch(id: Id, recordUpdate: object, context?: Resource|Context): Promise<void>`